smitec11/Domoticz-Genie-Plugin/README.md

 ### Configuration

-From Domoticz web UI, go to _Setup -> Hardware_ and select _Rituals Genie_Plugin from drop-down menu.
+From Domoticz web UI, go to _Setup -> Hardware_ and select _Rituals Genie plugin_ from drop-down menu.

 Configure plugin: